Rum Rebellion: Overthrow of Governor Bligh

-Johnston took control with the rank of lieutenant-colonel on 25 April 1808 and appointed Charles Grimes, the Surveyor-General, as Judge Advocate.
+On 26 January 1808, Johnston took control of the colony and assumed the title of lieutenant-governor. and appointed Charles Grimes, the Surveyor-General, as Judge Advocate.
 He ordered Macarthur and the six officers be tried; they were found not guilty.
 Macarthur was appointed as Colonial Secretary and effectively ran the business affairs of the colony.

 Another prominent opponent of Bligh, Macarthur's ally Thomas Jamison, was appointed as the colony's Naval Officer (the equivalent of Collector of Customs and Excise) and also reinstated as a magistrate.
 This enabled him and his fellow legal officers to scrutinise Bligh's personal papers for evidence of wrongdoing.
 In June 1809 Jamison sailed to London to bolster his business interests and give evidence against Bligh in any legal prosecutions that might be brought against the mutineers.
 He died in London at the beginning of 1811, however, so could not testify at Johnston's court martial in June of that year.

 Shortly after the coup, a watercolour by an unknown artist, illustrating Bligh's arrest, was exhibited in Sydney at perhaps Australia's first public art exhibition.
 The watercolour depicts a Corps soldier dragging Bligh from underneath one of the servants' beds in Government House, with two other soldiers standing by.
 The two soldiers in the watercolour are most likely John Sutherland and Michael Marlborough, and the other figure on the far right is believed to represent Lieutenant William Minchin.
 This watercolour is Australia's earliest surviving political cartoon.
 The Corps regarded themselves as gentlemen and in depicting Bligh as a coward, the cartoon declares that Bligh was not a gentleman and therefore not fit to govern.

 The origins of the watercolour derive from a dispute between Bligh and Sergeant Major Whittle about Bligh demanding Whittle to pull down his house as it was halting improvements to the town.
 It has been suggested Whittle either commissioned the painting or had painted the watercolour himself, but neither is likely as Whittle was illiterate.